SAFE no longer provides forensic sexual assault exams at Eloise House, but our advocacy services remain available 24/7.

 Read SAFE’s full statement here.

-SAFE’s Eloise House clinic offers 24/7 free sexual assault advocacy support and crisis intervention.
-The clinic provides forensic exams and medical care at no cost, available by appointment.
+SAFE’s Eloise House offers 24/7 free sexual assault advocacy support and crisis intervention.

-Eloise House operates in coordination with our SAFEline, which offers confidential, pressure-free conversations via phone, text, or chat to discuss available options.
+Eloise House operates in coordination with the SAFEline, which provides confidential, pressure-free conversations via phone, text, or chat to discuss available options.
 All services through SAFE are free and confidential.

 For the most effective evidence collection, individuals are encouraged—if possible—to avoid changing clothes, showering, brushing teeth, eating or drinking, or using the bathroom before the exam.
 However, an exam can still be performed even if these activities have already occurred.